Legal Research - Online

 Texas Administrative Code (TAC) weblink contains links to current and previous code versions.
 TAC is a compilation of 17 titles detailing all state agency rules in Texas.

 Texas Constitution and Statutes website contains the current Texas Constitution and written laws established by the state legislature.
-The statutes provided in the link are current through the 87th Legislature, 2021.
+The statutes provided in the link are current through the 88th 4th Called Legislative Session, 2023.
 The Texas Constitution is current through the amendments approved by voters in May 2022.
 The Statutes included on this website are the following:

 § Agriculture Code